 Pick Your Devices

 The first thing that needs to be done is to decide how many browsers you want to test on and which ones.
-A popular method to determine where the majority of your audience is saturated is to measure traffic with Google Analytics, although keep in mind this only provides a screenshot of your visitors as well as potential visitors.
+A popular method to determine where the majority of your audience is saturated is to measure traffic with Google Analytics, although keep in mind this only provides a sample of your visitors as well as potential visitors.

 Decide on Execution